-Budgeted cost: £42,158
+Budgeted cost: £60,005

 Activity Evidence that supports this approach Challenge number(s) addressed Enhancing the sensory regulation equipment available for PP learners with enhanced sensory needs, including autism.
 We will also fund staff training.
 We have observed that sensory equipment and resources such as mattresses, lap pads, tunnels, weighted jackets and additional proprioceptor equipment can be effective at providing support for our pupils with sensory needs.
-3,6 Programme working with parents and carers to develop effective home learning environments and increased self-expression.
-The NSPCC recommends parents and carers work with their children to create routines that provide structure to their day, partake in activities together, and assist children in expressing their emotions: Supporting children with special educational needs and disabilities NSPCC 5 Providing opportunities for pupils aged 12 and above to access independent travel training where appropriate Independent Travel Training is likely to enhance pupils' social and employment opportunities: Department for Education (publishing.service.gov.uk) 1 Specific ICT equipment to be purchased for pupils that require it to support their learning and improve their outcomes Specific items will be purchased such as reading pens, communication aids which will support them to become more independent outside of school.
+3,6 Providing opportunities for pupils aged 12 and above to access independent travel training where appropriate Independent Travel Training is likely to enhance pupils' social and employment opportunities: Department for Education (publishing.service.gov.uk) 1 Specific ICT equipment to be purchased for pupils that require it to support their learning and improve their outcomes Specific items will be purchased such as reading pens, communication aids which will support them to become more independent outside of school.
 As a result, pupils will feel confident to use alternative methods in the community to remove barriers to outcomes.
 7 Develop use of Learning outside the classroom as an emotional and wellbeing resource Students have access to non-classroom based environments on a regular basis.
 Pupils will have increased opportunities to access LOTC as an integral part of their curriculum.
 Staff will support students to access outdoor calming spaces including sensory areas to manage well-being.
 Outdoor space attached to classrooms will provide a calm environment to support students to self-regulate.
-Why LOTC?
+Why LOtC?
 Council for Learning Outside the Classroom 1,2,4